JetBrains/teamcity-documentation/topics/configuring-artifacts-storage.md

 TeamCity provides a pluggable API to enable external storage for TeamCity build artifacts.
 Support for different storages can be implemented as an external plugin to TeamCity: the details are provided in the [external storage implementation guide](https://plugins.jetbrains.com/docs/teamcity/external-storage-implementation-guide.html).

-Note that when an external storage for artifacts is enabled, the TeamCity [internal](build-artifact.md#Hidden+Artifacts) artifacts (including build logs) will still be published to the TeamCity server and stored in the TeamCity Data Directory in the built-in artifacts storage.
+Note that when an external storage for artifacts is enabled, the TeamCity [internal](build-artifact.md#Hidden+Artifacts) artifacts (including build logs) will still be published to the TeamCity server and stored in the TeamCity Data Directory in the built-in artifacts' storage.

 The same applies to the metadata about artifacts mappings, which will be published to the [artifacts directory](teamcity-configuration-and-maintenance.md) of the TeamCity Data Directory.
 When restoring from a backup, make sure they are restored for the external artifact plugin to work properly.